/images/resources/operate/tutorials-upgrades.png

 Upgrade Frequently

 Aim to frequently upgrade the version of the Curity Identity Server, such as one upgrade per quarter.
 Doing so keeps your applications up to date with the latest security features.
-Frequent upgrades also iron out any technical issues to ensure reliable deployments.
+Frequent upgrades help to ensure a reliabile technical process and alleviate any potential people concerns.

 Always Follow Upgrade Instructions

-The System Admin Guide explains the main upgrade technical steps.
+The System and Operation Guide explains the main upgrade technical steps.
 Always follow the upgrade instructions, whether performing a minor or major upgrade.
 For most upgrades, the process requires little or no changes other than deploying a new machine image.

 Separate Plugin Upgrades from System Upgrades